 Length of stay could not be calculated from dates since Connecticut did not report full admission and discharge dates.
-During HCUP processing, the reported length of stay and a flag which indicates sameday stays were used to assign LOS.
+During HCUP processing, the reported length of stay and a flag which indicates same-day stays were used to assign LOS.
+If the same-day flag was not coded, the reported length of stay was retained as supplied (i.e., if the reported length of stay was 1 and the same-day flag is not coded, then LOS is set to 1 and not reset to 0).